Why use soil moisture sensors?

 How do sensors help?

-Soil moisture sensors are a useful tool for farmers, giving a glimpse below-ground, to see how much water is really available for their crops.
+Soil moisture sensors are a helpful tool for farmers, giving a glimpse below-ground to see how much water is available for their crops.
 Our sensors transmit data using cell phone antennas to provide near real-time information on the internet.
 Farmers can then monitor trends and adjust irrigation in response to current conditions.
 Moisture sensor probes collect data at different soil depths too.
-This allows farmers to see the soil layers in which plants are taking up water and the relative amounts of moisture available across the vertical soil profile.
+This allows farmers to see the soil layers in which plants take up water and the relative amounts of moisture available across the vertical soil profile.

 Sensor Loaner-Trainer Program

-Through a Florida Department of Agriculture and Consumer Services grant, UF/IFAS Extension was able to purchase two soil moisture sensors for growers to try out.
+Through grants from the Florida Department of Agriculture and Consumer Services, UF/IFAS Extension Martin County obtained five soil moisture sensors for growers to try out.
+Most of the units come with 2-foot-long probes for in-ground production.
+We also have one unit for container-based production.
 After installing the sensors on participating farms, Extension Agents help the growers become familiar with the data and learn how to apply the information in adjusting their irrigation schedule.
-So far, three farmers growing vegetables in Martin and St. Lucie counties have participated in the loaner-trainer program, and Agents are currently accepting requests for the fall season.
-For more information or to participate in the program, please contact either Yvette Goodiel (email@example.com) or Christine Kelly-Begazo (firstname.lastname@example.org).
+So far, seven farmers and nursery growers in Martin and St. Lucie counties have participated in the loaner-trainer program.
+For more information or to participate in the loaner-trainer program in the Treasure Coast, please contact Yvette Goodiel.
+Elsewhere in Florida, reach out to your local UF/IFAS Extension office or Dr. Vivek Sharma, Assistant Professor, Precision Water Management and leader of the UF/IFAS Extension statewide soil moisture sensor loaner-trainer network.